purescript/documentation/Related-Projects.md

 ## Haste, Fay, GHCJS

-Projects such as Haste, Fay and GHCJS aim to compile Haskell (or a subset) to Javascript, which preserving Haskell's semantics.
+Projects such as Haste, Fay and GHCJS aim to compile Haskell (or a subset) to Javascript, while preserving Haskell's semantics.

 This approach gives the advantage that tools and libraries can be shared with Haskell, but often at the cost of the size of the generated Javascript.
 This is the main practical difference between PureScript and these projects.